nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 ___

-**Use Case: Store Notes**
+**Use Case: Store Remarks**

 ***Preconditions:*** User has initiated adding or editing a contact.

 **MSS**

-1. User provides some notes for the contact.
+1. User provides some remarks for the contact.
-2. System stores the notes with the contact’s information.
+2. System stores the remarks with the contact’s information.

-***Postconditions:*** The contact's notes are stored or updated.
+***Postconditions:*** The contact's remarks are stored or updated.

 ___